Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 on the sd card under /home/USERNAME/Music/Artist Name/Album Name/Track Names

+Put Album Cover images in Album Name directory, use .jpgs and ideally 240 x 240.

+Put Radio Station logo images in /home/USERNAME/, use .jpgs and ideally 240 x 240.
+Name must be same as Radio Stn + .jpg. eg Radio Paradise Rock.jpg.

 You can add more radio stations in a file named Radio_Stns.txt, format for each line : Station Name,Station URL,0

 # To install...